SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-1018 API Guidelines.md

 ## 1. Introduction

+See ADR-016 API Standard.md for initial API design / standards.

 This ADR is a bit different because there are so many minor and interdependent decisions to be made.
 We are starting with [Zalando RESTful API and Event Guidelines](https://opensource.zalando.com/restful-api-guidelines/) and then adjusting to fit our own decisions.